memsql/S2-JDBC-Connector/README.md

 SingleStore supports extended types metadata starting from database version 8.7.1.
 Enable the `enable_extended_types_metadata` session engine variable to use extended types in SingleStore.
 By default, support for extended types is disabled for backward compatibility and the database uses the standard data type format.

-With SingleStore JDBC driver version 1.2.6 and later, you can enable extended types metadata by setting the `enableExtendedDataTypes` parameter to true.
+To correctly handle the extended type metadata with the SingleStore JDBC driver, set the `enableExtendedDataTypes` parameter to `true`.
+This parameter is only supported in SingleStore JDBC driver version 1.2.6 and later.
+By default, `enableExtendedDataTypes` is set to `false`.
 Based on this parameter, the JDBC driver automatically sets the `enable_extended_types_metadata` session variable during connection initialization.
 When enabled, the JDBC driver will properly handle extended types metadata.